isomerpages/moe-hougangsec/_quick-links/FAQ.md

 **Other:**

 Media Resource Club

 _Q2: What are your CCA Achievements in 2021?_

 The school was notified of the 2021 Award for UGs around 2022 Term 1.
 No award for Girl Guides this year due to covid-19.

-_Q7:  What are the DSA-Sec talent offered in your school?_

-*   Language and Humanities – Debate
-*   Performing Arts – Speech and Drama (English)
-*   Performing Arts – Angklung/Kulintang Ensemble

-*   Performing Arts – Guzheng Esemble
-*   Sports and Games – Netball (Girls)
-*   Sports and Games – Judo
-*   Sports and Games – Football (Boys)